Get The Facts

 The disparity between rural and metro areas exists for a variety of reasons, including increased unemployment rate, a greater rate of injuries that might require opioid medications, less readily available access to hospitals and treatment for mental health and substance use disorder, and less trust in local medical systems.

 The rural counties of Cass, Clearwater, and Mahnomen have the highest rates of risky prescription drug use among youth.
-The 2019 Minnesota Student Survey (MSS) revealed school district-level data show particularly high rates in the Cass Lake-Bena District, the Waubun-Ogema White Earth District, and the Red Lake District.
+School district-level data shows particularly high rates in the Cass Lake-Bena District, the Waubun-Ogema White Earth District, and the Red Lake District.

 Get Help Now